icecr4ck/re-dojo/content/post/2018-10-28-Mars-analytica.md

 print solution
 ```

-The different scripts can be found here [FIXME link github]
+The different scripts can be found [here](https://github.com/0xSQUD/mars_analytica).

 ## It got stucked in the sand... :(